 Then on to make mud pies, plant some twigs and generally get messy 🙂

-Monkey had a really wonderful time, the session was very relaxed and there was no pressure to do anything.
+My son had a really wonderful time, the session was very relaxed and there was no pressure to do anything.
 It was all about parents having fun with nature with their kids.
 I loved the idea.
 Also, I felt very safe in the environment.
-I’d love to take Monkey to the woods more often, but as we’re generally alone, I don’t like the idea of being isolated in a wooded area.
+I’d love to take him to the woods more often, but as we’re generally alone, I don’t like the idea of being isolated in a wooded area.
 But this was great, we had the freedom to do what we wanted, with the safety of a group around us.

 We’ll definitely be going again when we have free days.
 For more information, visit the Earth Trust website.